DollyCoded/SQL---Project/README.md

-# Nashville Housing Data Cleaning Project

-This project involves cleaning and transforming a dataset related to Nashville housing using SQL.
-The goal is to standardize the data, handle missing values, split addresses into meaningful components, and remove duplicates, among other tasks.

-## Skills Used

-- Data Cleaning
-- SQL Functions
-- Joins
-- Common Table Expressions (CTEs)
-- String Manipulation
-- Date Formatting
-- Data Type Conversion
-- Handling Missing Data
-- Removing Duplicates
-- SQL Server Specific Functions (e.g., `PARSENAME`)

-## Data Overview

-The dataset, `NashvilleHousing`, contains various columns related to housing sales in Nashville.
-The data includes fields like `SaleDate`, `PropertyAddress`, `OwnerAddress`, and `SoldAsVacant`, among others.
-The data cleaning steps performed below aim to ensure the data is consistent, accurate, and ready for analysis.

-## Key Data Cleaning Steps

-### 1. Standardizing Date Format

-- **Purpose:** To standardize the format of the `SaleDate` field.
-- **Method:** Use SQL's `CONVERT` function to ensure all dates are stored in a standard date format.
-- **Additional Step:** If the direct update fails, a new column `SaleDateConverted` is added to store the converted dates.

-### 2. Populating Missing Property Addresses

-- **Purpose:** To fill in missing `PropertyAddress` fields based on the `ParcelID`.
-- **Method:** Use a self-join to match records with the same `ParcelID` and update missing addresses using available data.

-### 3. Splitting Address Components

-- **Purpose:** To break down the `PropertyAddress` and `OwnerAddress` fields into individual components (e.g., Address, City, State).
-- **Method:** Use string functions like `SUBSTRING` and `PARSENAME` to extract these components and store them in new columns (`PropertySplitAddress`, `PropertySplitCity`, `OwnerSplitAddress`, `OwnerSplitCity`, `OwnerSplitState`).

-### 4. Normalizing Boolean Fields

-- **Purpose:** To standardize the values in the `SoldAsVacant` field from 'Y'/'N' to 'Yes'/'No'.
-- **Method:** Use a `CASE` statement to replace the values.

-### 5. Removing Duplicate Records

-- **Purpose:** To remove duplicate rows based on specific criteria (`ParcelID`, `PropertyAddress`, `SalePrice`, `SaleDate`, `LegalReference`).
-- **Method:** Use a Common Table Expression (CTE) with the `ROW_NUMBER` window function to identify and remove duplicates.

-### 6. Deleting Unused Columns

-- **Purpose:** To clean up the dataset by removing columns that are no longer needed.
-- **Method:** Use the `ALTER TABLE` statement to drop columns like `OwnerAddress`, `TaxDistrict`, `PropertyAddress`, and `SaleDate`.

-## Additional Steps for Data Import

-### Importing Data using `OPENROWSET` and `BULK INSERT`

-- **Purpose:** To import data from external files (like a CSV or Excel file) into the SQL database.
-- **Method:** Configure the server to allow `OPENROWSET` and `BULK INSERT`.
-Then, use these commands to load data from external files into the `NashvilleHousing` table.
-- **Note:** These steps require appropriate server configuration, including setting permissions and enabling specific server options.

-## Summary

-This project demonstrates various SQL techniques for data cleaning and transformation, such as handling missing values, standardizing data formats, splitting strings, and removing duplicates.
-By the end of the project, the dataset is cleaned and ready for further analysis or reporting.

-## Next Steps

-- Use the cleaned data for analytical purposes, such as understanding property sales trends in Nashville.
-- Integrate the cleaned dataset with visualization tools like Tableau or Power BI to create dashboards and visualizations.
-- Explore advanced SQL techniques or tools to further automate and enhance the data cleaning process.
+# Data Cleaning Project in SQL

+This project demonstrates various data cleaning techniques using SQL to prepare a Nashville Housing dataset for analysis.
+The goal is to standardize, normalize, and refine the data to ensure accuracy and completeness.

+## Standardizing the Date Format

+- **Purpose:**
+  - Ensure that all dates in the dataset are in a consistent format.
+This is crucial for reliable analysis, sorting, filtering, and joining with other datasets that may use date fields.

+- **Method:**
+  - Use the SQL `CONVERT` function to change the `SaleDate` field to a standard date format.
+  - If the direct update fails due to data type constraints, a new column (`SaleDateConverted`) is created to store the formatted date values.

+- **Note:**
+  - Ensure that the `SaleDate` field is of the correct data type (`Date` or `Datetime`).
+The data may contain inconsistencies or formatting issues that need additional handling.

+## Populating Missing Property Address Data

+- **Purpose:**
+  - Fill in missing values in the `PropertyAddress` field to improve data completeness and accuracy.
+Missing address data can negatively affect analyses that rely on location-based metrics or mapping.

+- **Method:**
+  - Use SQL `JOIN` to find and replace null values in `PropertyAddress` by matching `ParcelID` between records.
+  - The `ISNULL` function is used to substitute missing values with available data from related records.

+- **Note:**
+  - Ensuring that all property addresses are correctly populated helps maintain the integrity of location-based analyses.

+## Breaking Out Address into Individual Columns

+- **Purpose:**
+  - Separate the `PropertyAddress` into individual columns for street address, city, and state to allow for more granular analysis and filtering.

+- **Method:**
+  - Use SQL string functions (`SUBSTRING` and `CHARINDEX`) to extract and populate `PropertySplitAddress`, `PropertySplitCity`, and other columns.
+  - Similar logic is applied to `OwnerAddress` to break it into `OwnerSplitAddress`, `OwnerSplitCity`, and `OwnerSplitState`.

+- **Note:**
+  - This step helps in geospatial analysis, creating visualizations, and ensuring more accessible data manipulation.

+## Changing Y/N to Yes/No in "Sold As Vacant" Field

+- **Purpose:**
+  - Convert ambiguous binary indicators (`Y`/`N`) in the `SoldAsVacant` field to more meaningful values (`Yes`/`No`).

+- **Method:**
+  - Use a `CASE` statement to update all instances where `SoldAsVacant` is `Y` to `Yes` and `N` to `No`.

+- **Note:**
+  - Improves data readability and consistency for users and downstream systems.

+## Removing Duplicates

+- **Purpose:**
+  - Identify and remove duplicate records to ensure data accuracy and avoid double-counting in analyses.

+- **Method:**
+  - Use a Common Table Expression (CTE) with the `ROW_NUMBER` window function to identify duplicate rows based on key fields (`ParcelID`, `PropertyAddress`, `SalePrice`, etc.).
+  - Select only unique records for further analysis.

+- **Note:**
+  - Removing duplicates ensures the dataset remains accurate and reliable for analytical purposes.

+## Deleting Unused Columns

+- **Purpose:**
+  - Remove unnecessary columns that do not contribute to the analysis to optimize the dataset.

+- **Method:**
+  - Use the `ALTER TABLE` command to drop columns that are redundant or unused, such as `OwnerAddress`, `TaxDistrict`, and `SaleDate`.

+- **Note:**
+  - Cleaning up the dataset by removing unused columns makes the data easier to understand and work with.

+## Importing Data Using OPENROWSET and BULK INSERT

+- **Purpose:**
+  - Demonstrate advanced data import methods using `OPENROWSET` and `BULK INSERT` to bring data from external files into SQL Server.

+- **Method:**
+  - Configure the SQL Server appropriately to use these methods.
+  - Use `BULK INSERT` for importing CSV files directly.
+  - Use `OPENROWSET` to read data from external data sources, like Excel files.

+- **Note:**
+  - This step requires appropriate server configuration and is more suitable for advanced users who need to import large datasets efficiently.